web-ui-fw/web-ui-fw/HACKING.md

     git submodule init

-Subsequently, you need to do:
+Subsequently, if the submodule has changed, you need to do:

     git submodule update